 The copper-containing IUD can be used as your regular form of birth control.
 It can be left in your body for up to 10 years to prevent pregnancy.

 After you take emergency contraceptive pills, your period may come earlier or later than usual.
 Talk to your doctor if you do not get your period within 1 month after taking the pills.

 If your regular form of birth control is a barrier method (for example, condoms or a diaphragm), you may go back to using it right away after taking emergency contraceptive pills.

 If your regular form of birth control is a hormonal method (for example, birth control pills, hormone shots, the patch, or the vaginal ring), talk to your doctor about when you should start using it again.

 Where can I get emergency contraception?

-Talk to your doctor about how to get emergency contraception, or about having a prescription on hand in case you need it.
-You also may be able to get emergency contraception from university and women's health centers, health departments, Planned Parenthood centers, and hospital emergency departments.
+Other places to get emergency contraception include university and women’s health centers, health departments, Planned Parenthood centers, and hospital emergency departments.

 This information provides a general overview and may not apply to everyone.
 Talk to your family doctor to find out if this information applies to you and to get more information on this subject.